ilia10000/ilia10000.github.io/_talks/2024-09-01-nyu-concats.md

 location: "New York, NY"
 ---

-A tour of the lab's data-efficient learning work — less-than-one-shot learning, soft-label prototypes, and what minimal-data learning looks like for humans and machines.
+A tour of the lab's data-efficient learning work, including less-than-one-shot learning, soft-label prototypes, and what minimal-data learning looks like for humans and machines.